-I have to admit something, this recipe for baked pears has become a regular guest at our dinner table.
+This recipe for baked pears has been on regular rotation at our dinner table.
 What started out as a special dessert for some special friends during a dinner party, has quickly become my go-to recipe when we are craving something sweet.
 It is so simple to make, and even easier to eat.
 I feel that everyone should enjoy baked pears as often as they can during the season.

 What do I love about this dessert of baked pears?
 I love the simplicity and the somewhat peasant-like feel.
 It is cozy and makes you want to curl up with a loved one.
 It is sweet and slightly creamy.
 What I love most is that it is sugar, dairy, and wheat free.
 Yeah!
 And it is still amazing.